George9g/ELAN_response_labelling_tool/README.md

 ## Akwnoledments

 Collaboration in the project “Supporting Language Development in the First Cycle of Early Childhood Education: New Indicators, Contexts, and Assessment Tools (ADELIN)“, with special support from PhD.
-Marta Casla and PhD.
-Florencia Alam.
+Marta Casla, PhD.
+Florencia Alam and PhD.
+Ana Moreno.

 ---